 Offering an alternative to the telephone

-Say a service provider argues that it is not a reasonable adjustment to offer someone who stammers an alternative to contacting them by telephone, on the ground that the person can just get a friend or family member to phone for them.
-The European Convention on Human Rights can help in arguing against this.
+Say a service provider argues that it is not a reasonable adjustment to offer someone who stammers an alternative to contacting them by telephone – or some other adjustment related to a phone call – on the ground that the person is not at a substantial (ie more than minor or trivial) disadvantage because they can just get a friend or family member to phone for them.

 Example: A bank insists on sorting out an issue by phone despite a person’s stammer.
 Particularly where an issue is complicated, or there is a lot of information to be communicated, the person may find this very difficult and it may simply impracticable.
 Say the bank argues it does not have to make alternative arrangments available (eg online secure messaging or face-to-face) because the person could have a family member or friend phone on their behalf.

 Firstly, even apart from human rights arguments, the Employment Appeal Tribunal in Mallon v Aecom, 2021, said tribunals should be cautious assuming that the possibility of help from others such as family and friends was adequate reason not to make a reasonable adjustment.
 This EAT statement could also be helpful in cases on service providers.
 (Note too that with service providers the court may look at whether people with that type of disability generally are at a substantial disadvantage rather than the individual, though also the individual claimant needs to be subject to a detriment in some way.)